B.S. in Art Education

 Completion of all required studio art and art history courses and all teacher education courses with a minimum grade of B-.

-Completion of ARTE 404 and ARTE 405, with a minimum grade of B in each course.
+ARTE 409, with a minimum grade of B in each course.

 The Art Education Advisory Committee will review records of students who do not maintain this criteria.
 Such students may be dismissed from the program.